mozilla/fxa/packages/fxa-content-server/docs/architecture.md

 # Firefox Accounts Content Server Architecture

 ## Purpose of Document
 This is a starting point for developers and contributors of the Firefox Accounts Content Server.
-An architectural overview of Firefox Accounts is at [link needed]().
+No overall architectural document exists for the entire Firefox Accounts ecosystem.
+The OAuth documentation is in the [fxa-oauth-server's wiki](https://github.com/mozilla/fxa-oauth-server/wiki/oauth-design).
 Documentation on how to integrate Firefox Accounts into a web site or app is on [MDN](https://developer.mozilla.org/) under the [Firefox Accounts section](https://developer.mozilla.org/Firefox_Accounts).

 ## Firefox Accounts is a client-server architecture w/ multiple servers.